 There are many debates over this.

-Environmentalists want to protect the environment by somehow putting a stop to the wastage of the resources on this planet.
+Environmentalists want to protect the environment by somehow stopping the wastage of the resources on this planet.

 But this goes against the ideas of capitalists.

-Since all they care about is money or profits, they use the environmental resources without keeping in mind the safety of the environment.
+Since all they care about is money or profits, they use the environmental resources without keeping in mind the environment’s safety.

 The key here is to find a way to so that we meet the future as well as current requirements.